 Given the fact that Cluvio runs the analytical queries directly on your database or data warehouse, it is not possible to use data that live in different data sources directly within a single report.

-BigQuery, Redshift, Athena, and Presto are examples of databases that can be configured with data that live outside of the database and performing joins with the primary data.
+BigQuery, Redshift, Athena, and Presto are examples of databases that can be configured with data that live outside of the database and can perform joins with the primary data.
+Details can be found at the following locations:

 - Redshift: https://docs.aws.amazon.com/redshift/latest/dg/c-using-spectrum.html